 Video Tutorial

-What is Montessori Approach to Math
+What is the Montessori Approach to Math?

 A child, three to six years of age, has a conscious absorbent mind.
 “It is as if the child, having absorbed the world by an unconscious kind of intelligence, now ‘lays his hands to it.
 Now it is the hand, as a ‘prehensile organ of the mind,’ not just the senses, which move the child through a period of constructive ‘perfectionment’ – refining the acquisitions already made.” ~ explained Dr. Montessori.